IlMusu/Exproblab_Assignment_2/README.md

 ## 5. FUTURE WORK
 These are some of the possible improvements that can be carried on this project:
    - Currently the robotic arm placed on the robot chassis moves almost instantly from one configuration to another, this causes some problems with the physics simulation.
-A solution to this problem might be to better tune the parametes, use a different PID controller, or to use another type controller for the arm.
+This problems might be solveed by better tuning the parametes, using a different PID controller, or using another type controller for the arm.
-   - The `marker_detector` node through the <b>/ontology_map/build_map</b> action.
-   - The `robot_behavior` node through the <b>/ontology_map/reference_name</b> service.
-   - The `robot_behavior` node through the <b>/ontology_map/room_position</b> service.
+   - It might happen that the move_base node does not always move the robot is the best possible way and the robot might get stuck on some walls.
+This problems might be solved by better tuning the move_base parameters or use another node for moving the robot.